switch-ch/cloudservice-owncloud/source/intro.rst

 This book is a collaborative effort of the European NREN community, organized in TERENA and GEANT.
 It has started as a project of the GN3+ SA7 project.

-The technical parts are based on the implementation of ownCloud at SWITCH (with the SWITCHdrive_ project) and CESNET.
+The technical parts are based on the implementation of ownCloud at SWITCH (SWITCHdrive_) and CESNET (`ownCloud@CESNET`_).
 It can serve as one example of how one might technically build such a service.

 Authors
 -------